-Purpose of the Series 2020B Bonds
+Purposes of the Series 2021 Bonds

-Proceeds of the Series 2020B Bonds will be used for the purposes of financing and refinancing the acquisition, construction, improvement and renovation of certain facilities of CSU.
-A portion of the proceeds of the Series 2020B Bonds, together with certain other moneys, if applicable, will be applied to refund certain Outstanding Systemwide Revenue Bonds (as more particularly described herein, the "Bonds to be Refunded") to achieve debt service savings.
-Proceeds will also be applied to pay for costs of issuance of the Series 2020B Bonds, including certain costs related to such refunding.
-See "PLAN OF FINANCE - Refunding Plan," Appendix A-"CALIFORNIA STATE UNIVERSITY-CSU AND RELATED ENTITY INDEBTEDNESS-Commercial Paper" and Appendix H-"PROJECTS FINANCED AND BONDS REFUNDED WITH SERIES 2020B BONDS."
+Proceeds of the Series 2021 Bonds will be used for the purposes of financing and refinancing the acquisition, construction, improvement and renovation of certain facilities of CSU.
+A portion of the proceeds of the Series 2021 Bonds, together with certain other moneys, if applicable, will be applied to refund certain Outstanding Systemwide Revenue Bonds and certain outstanding lease revenue bonds issued by the State Public Works Board of the State of California which financed certain CSU facilities (as more particularly described herein, the "Bonds to be Refunded") to achieve debt service savings.
+Selection of the Bonds to be Refunded is at the sole discretion of the Board.
+Proceeds will also be applied to pay for costs of issuance of the Series 2021 Bonds, including certain costs related to such refunding and to certain costs of remarketing of the Series 2016B-2 Bonds.
+See "PLAN OF FINANCE - Refunding Plan," Appendix A - "CALIFORNIA STATE UNIVERSITY - CSU AND RELATED ENTITY INDEBTEDNESS - Commercial Paper" and Appendix H - "PROJECTS FINANCED AND BONDS REFUNDED WITH SERIES 2021 BONDS."